Terms and Conditions

 No waiver by MET of any of the provisions of these Terms and Conditions is effective unless explicitly set forth in writing and signed by MET.
 No failure to exercise, or delay in exercising, any right, remedy, power or privilege arising from these Terms and Conditions operates, or may be construed, as a waiver thereof.
 No single or partial exercise of any right, remedy, power or privilege hereunder precludes any other or further exercise thereof or the exercise of any other right, remedy, power or privilege.

 All non-public, confidential or proprietary information of MET, including but not limited to specifications, samples, patterns, designs, plans, drawings, documents, data, business operations, pricing, discounts or rebates, disclosed by MET to the Customer, whether disclosed orally or disclosed or accessed in written, electronic or other form or media, and whether or not marked, designated or otherwise identified as “confidential” in connection with the Sales Documentation and these Terms and Conditions is confidential, solely for the use of performing the agreement and may not be disclosed or copied unless authorized in advance by MET in writing.
 Upon MET’s request, the Customer shall promptly return all documents and other materials received from MET.
 MET shall be entitled to injunctive relief for any violation of this Section.
 This Section does not apply to information that is: (a) in the public domain, or (b) known to the Customer at the time of disclosure.
-The Customer’s obligations under this Section 22 shall survive the termination of the Sales Documentation and these Terms and Conditions.
+The Customer’s obligations under this Confidential Information Section shall survive the termination of the Sales Documentation and these Terms and Conditions.

 MET shall not be liable or responsible to the Customer, nor be deemed to have defaulted or breached the terms of the Sales Documentation and these Terms and Conditions, for any failure or delay in fulfilling or performing any term of the Sales Documentation or these Terms and Conditions when and to the extent such failure or delay is caused by or results from acts or circumstances beyond the reasonable control of MET including, without limitation, acts of God, flood, fire, earthquake, explosion, governmental actions, war, invasion or hostilities (whether war is declared or not), terrorist threats or acts, riot, or other civil unrest, national emergency, revolution, insurrection, epidemic, lockouts, strikes or other labour disputes, or restraints or delays affecting carriers or inability or delay in obtaining supplies of adequate or suitable materials, materials or telecommunication breakdown or power outage, provided that, if the event in question continues for a continuous period in excess of 60 days, the Customer shall be entitled to give notice in writing to MET to terminate the entire agreement between MET and the Customer.